 A City never truly knows how effective or clear planning policy is until it is tested against actual land use proposals and, to a greater degree, argued before a land use tribunal.
 The recent decision by the LPAT for Block 3 and Block 5 of the North Block has reinforced some recurring challenges with the City’s current Official Plan: clarity and intent.

-In the case of this recent tribunal decision, a lack of clarity in some key policies of the Official Plan policy led the tribunal member to make an interpretation of ‘visual intrusion’, which resulted in decision that dismissed the appeal and Settlement that had been reached by the applicant and City Council.
+In the case of this recent tribunal decision, a lack of clarity in some key policies of the Official Plan policy led the tribunal member to make an interpretation of ‘visual intrusion’, which resulted in a decision that dismissed the appeal and settlement that had been reached by the applicant and City Council.
 More prescriptive Official Plan policies would be able to offer additional clarity on parameters such as “visual intrusion,” therein reducing the need for potentially subjective interpretations.

 What’s next for City Planning?

 In many ways, this recent LPAT ruling confirmed that we’re moving in the right direction as a City.
 In addition to confirming that the revised building proposal was consistent with the Provincial Policy Statement and all applicable policies of the Official Plan (with the exception of the one policy noted above), the Tribunal identified a number of positive points: